Expert Guidance Monday-Friday, 6:30am-4pm PST. Call Now! Request a Quote Click Here!

 Frequently Asked Questions about LEL Gas and LEL Gas Detectors

 Understanding the lower explosive limits (LEL) of combustible gases is crucial when it comes to protecting the health and safety of your employees.
 As a construction worker, maintenance professional or someone that works in confined spaces, you need to be aware of the LELs of certain hazardous gases, while measuring the amount of gas in the air as a percentage of the total volume using a gas monitor.
-If the amount of gas in the air suprasses the LEL, the gas could spontaneously combust, injuring your team in the process.
+If the amount of gas in the air surpasses the LEL meter, the gas could spontaneously combust, injuring your team in the process.

 If you are unfamiliar with the LELs of various hazardous gases and how they can affect your workplace, learn more about this important concept and how you can protect your team from potential hazards on the job.